Apollogeddon/forgejs/README.md

-# Node.js DevOps Templates & Configurations
+# Forge.js: DevOps Support for Node.js

-A centralised library of **reusable GitHub Actions workflows** and **standardised tooling configurations** designed to streamline DevOps for TypeScript and Node.js projects.
+The `@apollogeddon/forgejs` library provides **reusable GitHub Actions workflows** and **standardised tooling configurations** designed to streamline DevOps for TypeScript and Node.js projects.

 This package allows you to maintain consistent quality, testing, and release standards across multiple repositories without duplicating boilerplate code.